 INB-200 is our novel genetically modified autologous DeltEx product candidate that we are developing for the treatment of solid tumors.
 We engineered INB-200 to be used as an adjuvant to the current standard-of-care treatment by engineering it to be resistant to certain types of alkylating chemotherapies.
 Alkylating chemotherapies function by creating DNA damage and strand breaks that lead to cell suicide or apoptosis.
 The protein O-6-Methylguanine-DNA Methyltransferase, or MGMT is a primary DNA repair protein capable of repairing damage to DNA caused by certain chemotherapies that prevents cell death.
 Through the introduction of a gene encoding MGMT into gamma-delta T cells, these genetically modified DeltEx DRI cells are designed to survive concurrent dosing with chemotherapy and remain functional.
 In preclinical studies in patient derived xenografts, INB-200 demonstrated antitumor activity, including long-term survival and eradication of the tumor as evidenced by histopathology.
 We are initially developing INB-200 to treat newly diagnosed patients with GBM during the maintenance phase following resection and initial radiotherapy and chemotherapy.
 We are conducting an investigator-initiated Phase 1 repeat dose escalation clinical trial in patients with newly diagnosed GBM, which has been initiated by L. Burt Nabors, M.D. at the O'Neal Comprehensive Cancer Center at UAB.
-We expect to report the initial results from the second cohort in this Phase 1 trial by the end of 2021.
+We expect to report Phase 1 topline results by the end of 2021.